 Since 1972, the Zooplankton Study has been monitoring these organisms’ populations throughout eastern San Pablo Bay, Sacramento-San Joaquin Delta and Suisun Marsh.
-The project is a joint effort between the California Department of Fish and Game, Department of Water Resources (DWR) and the Bureau of Reclamation with the goal of overseeing existing populations and any effect which those artificially-introduced might have on the ecosystem.
+The project is a joint effort between the California Department of Fish and Wildlife, Department of Water Resources (DWR) and the Bureau of Reclamation with the goal of overseeing existing populations and any effect which those artificially-introduced might have on the ecosystem.

 This study has observed declines in zooplankton populations.
 Although interrupted by occasional sporadic increases, on the whole, zooplankton population reduction has persisted.

 Zooplankton scarcity has tremendous impacts on the already endangered Delta smelt, which relies on zooplankton as a primary component for nutrients.
 Additional factors in zooplankton habitat have exacerbated their survival struggle, particularly the introduction of overbite clam, which feed on them more competitively than Delta smelt.

 Toxic algal blooms and dangerous pollutants have also killed significant numbers of zooplankton.
 As an important staple in the lower levels of the food chain, zooplankton’s population dynamics have far-reaching consequences for the health of aquatic ecosystems.